Politics of Taiwan: Political parties

 In 2001, supporters of former President Lee founded the Taiwan Solidarity Union (TSU).
 Even though Lee did not join this party, he is named its spiritual leader and most believe he endorsed it.
-The TSU was formed primarily because, as it took power, the DPP had to moderate its standing as regards to Taiwan independence, leaving a hole in the Taiwanese political spectrum.
+The TSU was formed primarily because the DPP, as it took power, had to moderate its standing as regards Taiwan independence, leaving a hole in the Taiwanese political spectrum.
 In a bid to help the "green" side achieve control in the Legislative Yuan, the TSU was formed to attract the radical votes left over from DPP and the localist support for KMT.
 The TSU had often expressed that it wanted to be the "decisive minority".

 Other parties than the parties listed above include: